dixon2678/el-pytrends/README.md

-# binanceapi-el
+# el-pytrends
-Simple EL script from Binance prices API to Google BigQuery
+Load data from PyTrends library (Topic: Cryptocurrency) as DataFrame, to Google BigQuery table